The-Crocop/pyaes256/README.md

 `--show-key`

 You can add a title to the output pdf with
-`--title My Super Secret Password`
+`--title "My Super Secret Password"`

 You can add notes to the notes sections with
 `--notes "The first rule of fight club is.
 You do not talk about fight club"`